 Migration is straightforward because you are not migrating test cases.
 You are replacing test case management with autonomous code analysis.

 Sign up for the free tier and connect your GitHub repository via the GitHub App.
-The Planner agent analyzes your codebase (routes, components, user flows) and generates a test plan automatically.
+The Planner agent analyzes your codebase (routes, components, user flows) and plans a test suite automatically.
 There is no need to export or recreate your TestCollab test cases.
 Run pilot tests on 5-10 critical user flows.
-Let the Automator agent execute against staging and review the results.
+Let the Executor agent run them against a live preview environment and review the results the Reviewer agent surfaces.

 Most teams run Autonoma in parallel with TestCollab for 2-4 weeks.
 Compare results between copilot-assisted manual testing and autonomous testing.
 Most teams find the AI-generated tests cover flows they never thought to document manually, because the Planner agent reads code paths rather than relying on human memory.